NotPrab/.NET-Deobfuscator/README.md

 - ### OrangeHeap
   - [OrangeHeap-Deobfuscator](https://github.com/netlool/OrangeHeap-Deobfuscator) - Deobfuscates an Assembly protected with Orangeheap

+- ### Origami
+  - [Unfold](https://github.com/NSDCode/Unfold) - Unfold is a simple tool that extract Assmebly packed with Origami.

 - ### Patcher
   - [.NET-Virtualized-App-Patcher](https://github.com/ForlaxPy/.NET-Virtualized-Apps-Patcher) - This is a universal Patcher that I coded for Virtualized Applications.
 Protected by KoiVM/EazVM/AgileVM.
 The project idea wasn't mine at all it was by xsilent and Tobito and they released a txt that contains the tracer, uh I asked time for some infos and ended up coding my version.
   - [JIT-Freezer](https://github.com/ZrCulillo/JIT-Freezer) - This program is used to suspend applications with a native layer in order to dump them (Only .NET)